Replied to new Yelp lead in 1m 47s. Booked discovery for Wed.

 Tap-to-pay link in every invoice.
 Stripe webhook fires the moment they pay.
 Review-reaper agent texts a Google review request 48 hours later.
 Owner sees today's gross profit + per-tech margin + AI work log on one dashboard.

-Every action every agent takes lands in your AI Work Log — what fired, who it touched, what it said, what came back.
-Anything that involves money or customer-facing words goes to your approval queue first.
-You're never surprised.
+Every AI action lands in your Work Log — what fired, who it touched, what it said.
+Anything involving money or customer-facing words hits your approval queue first.

 We built ours for shops with trucks.

-Same engine, different features, different IA, different brand.
-Voltline gets receptionist + memberships.
-Ironclad gets RFIs + milestone billing.
-Both look completely different.
-Generic CRMs make you bend your shop around their dashboard.
+Same engine, different features, different sidebar, different brand.
+One shop gets the AI receptionist + memberships.
+Another gets RFIs + milestone billing.
+Generic software makes you bend your shop around its dashboard.
+We bend the software around your shop.

 Tap-to-call.
 Tap-to-navigate.
 One-handed.
-Required-photos checklist per assembly.
+Required-photo checklist per assembly.
 Time clock that knows the job.
-The whole tech experience is built for someone holding the phone in one hand and a meter in the other.
+The tech screen is built for someone holding a phone in one hand and a meter in the other.

-Every action lands in the AI Work Log with the data it saw, the message it drafted, who approved it, what came back.
+Every action lands in your Work Log with the data it saw, the message it drafted, who approved it, what came back.
 Not chatbots.
 Workers.
-With audit trails.
-With governance gates.
-With the trust ramp built into the product.
+With audit trails and governance gates.

 200A panel upgrade picks itself — labor by role, parts list, permit flag, required photos, margin floor, common upsells.
 Photo-quote AI prefers assemblies.
-Required-photos checklist on the job page comes from the assembly.
-Cascades into every feature.
+The required-photo checklist on the job page comes from the assembly.

-Hausstack is the one system that fits your shop instead of forcing your shop to fit the software.
+Hausstack fits your shop instead of making your shop fit the software.
 We fork it per customer.
-Different brand.
-Different features.
-Different IA.
-Same engine.
+Different brand, different features, different sidebar.
+Same engine underneath.

 You're not opening a ticket.
 You're emailing the person who built this.
 I read everything that comes through.

-The demo is a real working version of the product, with two seeded shops you can sign into instantly.
+The demo is the real product, seeded with a working example shop.
 No form.
 No wait.
-Click in and see how it actually feels.
+Click in and see how it feels.